FrancescoDeRos/ionianbasin/README.md

     as well as figures .png & jpegs) (work in progress...)

-    Thesis presentation (.odp with TexMaths extension, be sure to have that extension installed otherwise some figures won't properly render; work in progress...)
+    Thesis presentation (.odp with TexMaths extension, be sure to have that extension installed otherwise some figures won't render; work in progress...)

-    Description of all PCs used throughout the thesis work (configuration flags selected during the software setup, CPU, RAM usage, time for each run etc.):   #check the folder specs/#
+    Description of all PCs used throughout the thesis work (configuration flags selected during the software setup, CPU, RAM usage, time for each run etc.): #check folder specs/#

-    Complete simulation setup parameter files related to SPECFEM3D Cartesian (Par_file, CMTSOLUTION, STATIONS, STFext etc.); #check the folder parameters/#
+    Complete simulation setup parameter files related to SPECFEM3D Cartesian (Par_file, CMTSOLUTION, STATIONS, STFext etc.); #check folder parameters/#

-    Meshing and model-building utilities (many thanks to Dr. Rafael Abreu for the help in the mesh modelling); #check the folder meshing/#
+    Meshing and model-building utilities (many thanks to Dr. Rafael Abreu for the help in the mesh modelling); #check folder meshing/#

     3D and tomographic velocity model scripts
     (mostly GMT related codes); #check the folder models/#